webpack-contrib/css-loader/README.md

 };
 ```

-Run `webpack` using your preferred method.
+Finally, run `webpack` using the method you normally use (e.g., via CLI or an npm script).

 If you need to extract CSS into a separate file (i.e. do not store CSS in a JS module), consider using the [recommend example](https://github.com/webpack-contrib/css-loader#recommend).